MarufZak/study-logs/linux-command-line/README.md

 5. `CTRL-L` - clear console and move cursor to top left.

 In Readline docs there is keyword _meta_.
 It modern keyboards it maps to `ALT` key.
 However in older keyboards it might be different.

+Bash also has feature of completion.
+When typing a command, and pressing Tab, bash can make completion, or list possible completions on double Tab press.
+Completions are supported for commands, pathnames, hostnames (starting with `@` and listed in `/etc/hosts`), variables (starting with `$`), usernames (starting with `~`).
+There are also programmable completions to enable some programs to have completion flags, or match specific file types application supports.
+Distributions usually come with a set of completions, can be seen with `set | less`.

+**Using history**

+History is a file stored in `~/.bash_history`, by default stores last 500 commands.
+There are some useful tricks i found useful.

+1. When typed `history` command, it displays commands alongside number.
+When `!number` is entered, history item at number is copied into command line.
+This is called history expansion.
+2. It's possible to perform incremental (search as you type) search in history with `CTRL-R` command.
+To go to next match, press `CTRL-R` again.
+Pressing `Enter` causes command to execute.
+3. It's possible to record the shell session in some file with `script file` command.

+And of course searching in history can be done with regular command `history | grep pattern`.